bradbell/xrst/test_rst/remove_line_numbers.rst

 data_in
 =======
-is a string with line number markers added by :ref:`add_line_numbers` .
+is a string with line number markers added by :ref:`add_line_numbers-name` .
 These lines number markers have the form:

     ``{xrst_line`` *line_number* ``@`` .